Bethlehem Public Library

 Election of officers

 The nominating committee will present a slate of officers to be elected at the July meeting.
 Additional nominations may be made from the floor.
-The vote for officers will be by secret written ballot if two (2) or more trustees have been nominated for one office.
+If two (2) or more trustees have been nominated

 Terms of office